Macsmice/com_oauth/README.md

 ---------

 15/09/2010
-Added FourSquare and made LinkedIn & Google Contacts work with the new APIs.
-Now we have Twitter, LinkedIn, FourSquare, Google Contacts
+Added FourSquare and made LinkedIn, Facebook & Google Contacts work with the new APIs.
+Now we have Twitter, LinkedIn, FourSquare, Google Contacts, Facebook.

 14/09/2010
 I'm migrating the models to the new PECL OAuth extension from the previous http://github.com/abraham/twitteroauth library.
 Now only Twitter works.